 With an unyielding appreciation for the creative elements that yoga entails, Ayala uses her background in classical ballet and design to bring her own unique teaching into classes.
 Ayala is the author of the Enchanted Wonders™ books and is a qualified British Wheel of Yoga and Yoga Alliance teacher.

 Emma Naisbett | Teaching Yoga & Mindfulness to Children Trainer

 Having worked as an education professional for over 20 years, Emma has an exceptional understanding of primary teaching across all key stages.
 Emma’s desire to support her young daughter, who was suffering from severe anxiety, sparked the beginning of a fulfilling journey.
 Emma teaches mindfulness in educational settings to children, teachers, parents, families and has also been a part of the Oxford University-led MYRIAD project, which is investigating the impact mindfulness has on adolescents.

-Beryl began practicing Yoga over 40 years ago and has been teaching yoga to children for the last 10 and is a qualified teacher with Yoga Campus and accredited by the British Wheel of Yoga.
+Beryl began practising yoga over 40 years ago and has been teaching yoga to children for the last ten, and is a qualified teacher with Yoga Campus and accredited by the British Wheel of Yoga.
 She has trained with Jyoti Manual at Special Yoga and with Michael Chissick of Yoga at School and holds a BTEC Advanced Diploma in Teaching Yoga to Children.
 Beryl has also trained with Judith Hanson Lasater as a Restorative Yoga Practitioner and is an ITEC Massage Therapist.

 Special Yoga Adult Team

-Richard has been teaching Yoga for over 15 years to Adults, Children and Special Needs.
+Richard has been teaching yoga for over 15 years to adults, children and for special needs.
 He holds a BWY Dip for teaching adults and children and served as County Rep for North London & City 2005-13.